 Muffins & Scones

 I saw a couple of references on Pinterest mention muffins and scones for Imbolc, but I haven't found a source that says why.
 I'm running with it, though.
 Share them with your coven mates or leave one as an offering on your Imbolc altar.
+And we might as well throw some biscuits in there just for fun.

 - Scones - Top a classic British scone with blackberry jam and clotted cream.